KAIST-IS521/2017ctf-writeups/team-1/bank.md

 ```
 ',(SELECT email FROM user_table LIMIT 1)),0,0),(1,1,1,('1
 ```
-which results in complete sql query:
+which results in complete SQL query:
 ```sql
 INSERT INTO `tran_table`(`from_account`, `to_account`, `remit`, `msg`,
     `from_balance`, `to_balance`)